mdjahan/FoRDM/README.md

 ...

 ## Structure
 Main implementation is an R package.
-This package provides helpers to build input tables and objectives, run robustness analyses (regret-based and satisficing-based), and visualize results (2D/3D Pareto fronts) as well as robustness frontier exploration.
+This package provides helpers to build input tables and objectives, run robustness analyses (regret-based and satisficing-based), and visualize results (2D, 3D & Parallel Coordinate Pareto fronts) as well as a robustness trade-off analysis.

 ![structure](figures/structure.svg)